 In this engaging environment, children can safely experience the principles behind engines by assembling and racing a race car.
 Learning how to take vital stats — an activity that’s just what the doctor ordered — is also among the activities on tap.
 And, music is even more fun when you get to play a harp with laser beams!

-Video: Go on an educational journey at the Marine Science Center.
+Watch video: Go on an educational journey at the Marine Science Center.

 For even more hands-on fun, head to Ponce Inlet for the Marine Science Center.
 A favorite among area visitors of all ages, the Marine Science Center is an especially smart destination choice for those with young children.
 Go on an educational journey through marine life, explore various sea-creature exhibits, touch a stingray, see sea turtles up close in the rehabilitation hospital, and meet the creatures of the artificial reef system.
 It’s a wonderful way to learn how to appreciate the wide, wonderful waters surrounding Daytona Beach, as well as how we can play a role in keeping them safe.

-4.)
-Bulow Plantation Ruins Historic State Park
+4) Step into History at Bulow Plantation Ruins Historic State Park

 If you’re looking for more outdoor family fun beyond the beach, make the short drive from downtown Daytona Beach to Bulow Plantation Ruins Historic State Park.